Island Peak Climbing

 Show more...

-Yes, All required Climbing gears, tents, plastic climbing boot, crampons, climbing rope, ice- ax, zoomer, harness, the figure of eight, carabineer, etc will be provided by the company.
+Yes, all are required.
+Climbing gear, tents, plastic climbing boots, crampons, climbing rope, ice-ax, zoomer, harness, figure eight, carabineer, etc. will be provided by the company.

 Show more...